 Recently, I have been getting some symptoms of what I think is acid reflux.
 Now, I have never had this before, until I had my 3rd child.
 I had it off and on throughout that pregnancy.
 I thought it would go away afterwards, but it only got worse.
 The foods you eat affect the amount of acid your stomach produces.
 Eating the right kinds of food is key to controlling frequent heartburn.

 Heartburn is a common symptom of acid reflux and GERD.
 You may develop a burning sensation in your stomach or chest after eating a full meal or certain foods.
-GERD can also cause vomiting or regurgitation as acid moves into your esophagus.
 This is totally not fun when it happens.
 It sometimes even happens in the middle of the night.

 I wanted to share a few ways to help with heartburn.
 Since it is mostly related to the foods we eat, here are some foods to eat to help with heartburn.